Smallpox

 Treatment

-There is no definitive cure for smallpox.
-Supportive care can help manage symptoms.
-Antiviral medications such as tecovirimat (TPOXX) and brincidofovir have been approved for use in the event of an outbreak.
+There is no cure for smallpox, but supportive care can help manage symptoms.
+In recent years, antiviral medications like tecovirimat (TPOXX) and brincidofovir have been approved for use in the event of a smallpox outbreak.

 Prevention